Mon - Fri: 8:30am - 5:30pm

 Guest speakers will featured once a month.

-The Regina Community Clinic gratefully acknowledges the financial support of the G. Murray and Edna Forbes Foundation Fund at the South Saskatchewan Community Foundation, which is a public foundation serving the people of South Saskatchewan.
+The Regina Community Clinic gratefully acknowledges the financial support of a generous donation of $5,625 from the Anonymous Donor Fund at the South Saskatchewan Community Foundation (SSCF).
 The SSCF builds permanently endowed charitable funds for the changing need and opportunities of the community and provides grants to the eligible charitable organizations and qualified donees in Animal Welfare, Arts and Culture, Community Development, Education and Scholarships, Environmental Health, Social Services, Spiritual, and Sports and Recreation sectors.

 Requirements: 55 years and older